 Harvest One is a holding company and essentially all of its operating assets are the capital stock of its subsidiaries.
 Harvest One conducts substantially all of its business through its subsidiaries, which generate substantially all of its revenues, and its investors are therefore subject to the risks attributable to its subsidiaries.
 Harvest One's cash flow and its ability to complete current or desirable future enhancement opportunities are dependent on the earnings of its subsidiaries and the distribution of those earnings to Harvest One.
 The ability of Harvest One's subsidiaries to pay dividends and other distributions will depend on each subsidiary's operating results, applicable laws and regulations regarding the payment of dividends and distributions, and any contractual restrictions on distributions in debt instruments, among other things.
-In the event of a bankruptcy, liquidation or reorganization of any of Harvest One's subsidiaries, debtholders and trade creditors will generally be entitled to the payment of their claims from the assets of those subsidiaries before any assets are made available for distribution to Harvest One.
+In the event of a bankruptcy, liquidation or reorganization of any of Harvest One's subsidiaries before any assets are made available for distribution to Harvest One.